iamsammak/soundspace/README.md

 [patatap](http://www.patatap.com/)

-Imagine you have a cannon and it shoots cannonballs.
-You noticed bubbles flying around you.
-Then a question pops into your head.
+Press a key.
+Any alphabet key.
+I dare you.
+Triple dog dare you.

-What. do. you. do?
+What. ya. gonna. do?

 ### Game Play

 User Interaction:

-- [ ] Interact with the game by moving the mouse over the game board
+- [ ] Interact with the game by pressing an alphabet key
-- [ ] Shoot cannonballs by clicking the Mouse

-Baburu's moving parts:

-- [ ] Cannon fixed to the center of canvas that pivots following the user's mouse location
-- [ ] Bubbles float around, bound by the viewport
-- [ ] Cannonballs will bounce off and expire after 3 seconds
+- [ ] If user gets too excited while button mashing and hits the caps lock; no problem it still works, caps or no caps

 Goal of the game:

+- [ ] Get lost in the pairing of sounds and animations

+Sound Space's Sounds:

+A - [ ]
+- [ ] hi
+- [ ]

+Sound Space's Animations:

+- [ ]
+- [ ]
-- [ ] Pop em' all
+- [ ]

 ### Game views